SHOWCASE TOURNAMENT RULES

 H. Game Cards

-5. If a player is ejected during the last match their team plays in the tournament, the player card shall be pulled so the referee may complete the game report and shall be returned to the team at the end of the tournament, no later than one hour after the conclusion of the last match of the tournament or one hour after the referee’s last match of the tournament.
-All player cards shall be returned to the teams at the conclusion of tournament play.
+5. If a player is ejected during the last match their team plays in the tournament, the player pass shall be pulled so the referee may complete the game report and shall be returned to the team at the end of the tournament, no later than one hour after the conclusion of the last match of the tournament or one hour after the referee’s last match of the tournament.
+All player passes shall be returned to the teams at the conclusion of tournament play.

 1. Coaches should keep coaching from the sidelines to a minimum.
 If persistent infractions occur, the referee will warn the offending coach and take appropriate action.
 Harassment of players on the sidelines will not be tolerated.